xinychen/tracebase/README.md

 We implement our algorithms with NumPy library, possibly being easy for understanding each line.
 It should be no barrier for running these codes on any Python environment with a NumPy library.
 If you have any questions, feel free to create an issue in this repository.
 If you are looking for an intuitive explanation, please check out our blog post [temporal matrix factorization for multivariate time series forecasting](https://medium.com/p/b1c59faf05ea) on Medium.

 > Our Python implementation with `numpy` can be adapted to a GPU implementation with `cupy`, please replace `import numpy as np` by `import cupy as np`.
-It would not difficult to follow the experiment.
+It would be not difficult to follow the experiment.

 #### Define functions